 September is one of the special months in the Maritimes.
 People are cleaning up their gardens and getting ready for the winter.
 We were working away at the remnants of the garden while my new wife battled homesickness as all her friends were over 1,200 miles away.
-Our old farm house with hand hewn beams was a work in process and very different from the modern apartment in Greensboro, North Carolina, where she lived before I convinced her to come to Nova Scotia.
+Our old farmhouse with hand-hewn beams was a work in process and very different from the modern apartment in Greensboro, North Carolina, where she lived before I convinced her to come to Nova Scotia.

-Fortunately we had added a brick chimney and a stone fireplace the first winter because in September of 1973 a surprise snow storm hit us.
+Fortunately, we had added a brick chimney and a stone fireplace the first winter because in September of 1973 a surprise snow storm hit us.
 We got almost a foot of heavy wet snow.
-Not only did it take the power out, but it also blocked our link with town, the shore road.
-Luckiy, we had enough wood cut to keep warm.
+Not only did it take the power out, but it also blocked our link with the town, the shore road.
+Luckily, we had enough wood cut to keep warm.
 We also had some kerosene lamps for light.
 We managed to cook what we needed over the fire in our fireplace.

-Joe, one of our neighbors who had made his living herding sheep, figured out that he could take the bar off his chain saw and use it run our belt driven pumps so we could have some water.
-My wife remembers sitting by the fire and finishing an afghan that she had started at sometime during college.
+Joe, one of our neighbors who had made his living herding sheep, figured out that he could take the bar off his chainsaw and use it run our belt driven pumps so we could have some water.
+My wife remembers sitting by the fire and finishing an afghan that she had started at some time during college.

 It was a tough introduction to Nova Scotia for my wife, but we are still married over forty years later.
 I remember the power being out for several days.
 What made us the happiest was the snow plow finally clearing the road.
-For anyone who has never lived in an isolated settlement, it is hard to properly describe how excited you can get with the big road grader with a mounted V-plow comes roaring through the nigh with lights flashing and snow swirling around it.
-It looks like an alien space ship, but it is certainly a welcome sight after a big storm.
+For anyone who has never lived in an isolated settlement, it is hard to properly describe how excited you can get with the big road grader with a mounted V-plow comes roaring through the night with lights flashing and snow swirling around it.
+It looks like an alien spaceship, but it is certainly a welcome sight after a big storm.

-I still remember nearly freezing my cheeks cross country skiing down the big field behind our farm house.
+I still remember nearly freezing my cheeks cross-country skiing down the big field behind our farmhouse.
 Those Nova Scotia times still linger with us.
 The beautiful blue waters of North Carolina's Crystal Coast and the rural nature of Carteret County with its surrounding Croatan National Forest, Bogue Sound, and Cape Lookout National Seashore are good reminders.

 You can read more about how we got to Nova Scotia and a recent trip back in our book, A Taste for the Wild - Canada's Maritimes.
-The cover picure is my wife with Tok, one our Labrador Retrievers, in the big hay field behind the house overlooking the Bay Fundy.
+The cover picture is my wife with Tok, one our Labrador Retrievers, in the big hay field behind the house overlooking the Bay Fundy.